 — Episode 41

 Captain Rezo Kegawa muttered beneath his breath as he watched the scarlet form of the Kokoro settle down on a nearby landing pad.
 He recognized its form easily, since he’d just seen it days earlier when it had rendezvoused with the Hidalgo Sun in flight to Crescentis to take his cargo load master away from him.
-His protests had been overruled by his boss, the president of Blue Horizon Freight Transfer, and then Mark Littlefeather was transferred to the newest ship in the company fleet.
+His protests had been overruled and then Mark Littlefeather was transferred to the newest ship in the company fleet.

-When they’d taken Mark, he’d been told that a new cargo master would have already been hired and waiting for them by the time they landed, but as yet no one had arrived to claim that position.
-Then, before he could release his crew to shore leave, he’d received yet another message from the Home Office requiring them all to stand by for the another arrival of the Kokoro.
+When Mark had been taken, he’d been told that a new cargo master would have already been hired and waiting for them by the time they landed, but as yet no one had arrived to claim that position.
+Then, before he could release his crew to shore leave, he’d received yet another message from the home office requiring them all to stand by for another arrival of the Kokoro.

 It was freaky knowing that the little scarlet vessel with their new super engines could zip back and forth between worlds in minutes with only a twenty-four hour turnaround, but yet here it was again – probably bearing more bad news.
 All he’d been told was that an important passenger had immediate business with the captain and his first officer that would affect the crew as well.
 Who was this mysterious passenger he and Jonesy were to meet?
 Was it another Silloni like Tristan, or were they bringing Mark back already?
 He sincerely hoped it was the latter so he could inflict his displeasure upon the human deserter.

 The red panda narrowed his eyes and ground his teeth together, making his companion look over at him surreptitiously.
 Rezo’s attitude had already gotten him into trouble with the company president once this week.
 He’d always been in control over his crew, and it grated on the captain’s nerves to know that he had been powerless to prevent Mark’s departure.
 Making command decisions for others had suited him, and although he hadn’t always made sound choices, those responsibilities were his own and no one else’s, mistakes and all.